mjfrigaard/sharing-your-work/manuscript/00intro.md

 We've found so much data science and statistical information on the Internet has a ton of acronyms, jargon, and equations.
 We've actively avoided using technical verbiage, and focused on using figures and graphics.

-> "...there are lots of other books that explain what things are called.
-This book explains what they do."

-The quote above comes from Randall Munroe, author of the [xkcd](https://xkcd.com/) comic.
-In his book ["Thing Explainer"](https://xkcd.com/thing-explainer/), Munroe uses pictures and plain language to describe multiple complex systems (rocket ships, the periodic table, laptops, etc.).

-The subtitle of Munroe's book is, *'Complicated stuff in simple words'*, which is what we're trying to replicate here.
-Wherever possible, we've dropped unnecessary technical jargon and spelled out any acronyms.

 ## What you'll walk away with

-You will have a working project (cool visualizations, lots of code, data) a ton of resources, and a book for reproducing this process again.
+You will have a working data product (cool visualizations, lots of code, data) a ton of resources, and a book for reproducing this process again.

 ### Language and style guide